hmeng/the-gen-z-catechism/chapters/post-43.md

 ---
-layout: default
+layout: chapter
-title: "Post 43"
+title: "Post #43: How should we live as Christians?"
 ---
 # Post #43: How should we live as Christians?